-To help local governments purchase services from qualified solution providers at affordable costs, the GSA maintains contracted agreements with a variety of proven solution providers under what is known as the GSA Schedule.
+To help governments purchase services from qualified solution providers at affordable costs, the GSA maintains contracted agreements with a variety of proven solution providers under what is known as the GSA Schedule.

-The GSA Schedule includes a nationwide network of solution providers, allowing local governments to partner with providers located in their state or county, which means a reinvestment of capital back into your community.
+The GSA Schedule includes a nationwide network of solution providers, allowing governments to partner with providers located in their state or county, which means a reinvestment of capital back into your community.

 Cooperative Purchasing of IT Services

 Cooperative Purchasing allows state and local governments to purchase from Schedule 70 of the GSA for information technology services.
-Cooperative purchasing allows local governments to benefit from the buying power of the federal government when purchasing such services as:
+Cooperative purchasing allows governments to benefit from the buying power of the federal government when purchasing such services as:

 - Information technology (IT) software